 Historic origins of body coverings traced from prehistoric to contemporary times.
 Aesthetic, sociological, political and cultural influences are interrelated to costumes.
 Lecture with visual activities developing into term projects, both verbal and visual.
-581. History and Theory of Environmental Design (3) Irregular Prerequisites: Art 258 and 259.
+581. History and Theory of Environmental Design (3) II Prerequisites: Art 258 and 259.

 Environmental arts in the 19th and 20th centuries.
 582. The Decorative Arts (3) Investigations into the arts of ceramics, enamelling, furniture, glass, jewelry, metalwork and textiles.
 Analyzing the aesthetic basis which determines their forms in various times and places.
 Field trips to museums and ateliers.
-586. Art Practicum Seminar (3) Irregular Prerequisites: Twenty upper division units in art and concurrent assignment to student teaching.
-Discussion, readings, and research study related to art presentation strategies.
-590. Principles and Elements of Visual Aesthetic Organization (3) Irregular Prerequisites: Art 157; or Art 258 and 259.
+586. Art Practicum Seminar (3) Irregular Prerequisites: Twenty upper division units in art and concurrent assignment to student Discussion, readings, and research study related to art presentation strategies.
+590. Principles and Elements of Visual Aesthetic Organization (3) Irregular Three hours.

+Prerequisites: Art 157; or Art 258 and 259.

 Visual aesthetic materials and the psychological principles involved in aesthetic organization.

-591. Gallery Exhibition Design (3) I, II Six hours.
-Prerequisite: Fifteen units of art.
+591. Gallery Exhibition Design (3) I, II

+Six hours.

 Fundamental art elements and principles applied to the theories and techniques of gallery exhibition design.
-592. Gallery Exhibition Design (3) I, II Six hours.
+588. Art of Crute, Nucenan, Granos, and Rome (B) II 592.
+Gallery Exhibition Design (3) I, II Six hours.

 Advanced problems in the theories and techniques of gallery exhibition design.

-GRADUATE COURSES
+GRADUATE COURSES TO BE AND TO MAKE MADE

+576. Art of Oceania 13) il com

+Parequisies Union of the authority

+57) History of Architecture (3) heepings

+502 The Departative Arts (6)

+586. Art Practicum Seminar (2) frequier

 600. Drawing (3)

 Six hours.

 Projects synthesizing process and concept in visual field ordering.
 Maximum credit six units applicable on a master's degree.
+572. Copilo and Byzantine Art.
+(3) breguler

 604. Painting (3)

 Six hours.